 The Chicago Bulls jumped five places to 12th and are this week’s biggest winner, while the Denver Nuggets dropped seven spots and have the distinction of being this edition’s biggest losers.

-The full set of rankings is as follows, featuring some stats, figures and thoughts for all thirty teams.
+The full set of NBA Power Rankings are as follows, featuring stats and thoughts for all thirty teams.

 KP’s NBA Power Rankings: December 3, 2012

 * Games and statistics include results up to 4pm on December 3, 2012

 1. Oklahoma City Thunder (94 points) – Last Week: #4

 The Thunder has scored 100 or more points in each of its last five games, all victories.

 2. Memphis Grizzlies (88 points) – Last Week: #1

 Memphis’ only three losses are by 10 points or less, to the Clippers, Nuggets and Spurs.